What is PEN Ukraine?

 The International PEN Club was founded in 1921 in London at the initiative of writers John Galsworthy and Catherine Amy Dawson-Scott.
 Galsworthy became the organization's first president, and its first members included Herbert Wells, Bernard Shaw and Joseph Conrad.

 In the 21st century, PEN centers have stopped using the word "club" in their names, which indicates the closed nature of the organization.
-That is why today it is correct to speak International PEN and PEN Ukraine.
+That is why today the correct names are International PEN and PEN Ukraine

 3. What is the structure of PEN in the world?